 Rain causes peaks in river flows.
-This 'pulsing' of flows, and their duration, may trigger migration of animals and reproduction of plants and animals; provide over-bank flows to wetlands and floodplains; shape the river channel; and control water quality and nutrients.
+This 'pulsing' of flows, including their duration, may trigger migration of animals and reproduction of plants and animals; provide over-bank flows to wetlands and floodplains; shape the river channel; and control water quality and nutrients.
 Water storage and extraction can alter or remove freshes, inhibiting these vital processes.
 The height, duration, season and frequency of higher flows are all important.

-- Unless local information suggests appropriate alternative targets, use the following limits on extraction: - No extraction of more than 30-50% of moderate to high flows on a daily basis.
-(This means that, for each stream, the WMC should recommend an appropriate limit on the proportion of flows that may be extracted whenever flows are greater than the level that would naturally be exceeded on 80% of all days with flow.
-For some streams this limit may be 30%; for other streams it may be as high as 50%.) - No increase in extractions from highconservation streams. - Where use exceeds the above limit, develop appropriate ways of limiting the volume or controlling the timing of extraction. - In areas of new development, ensure that stormwater is managed in such a way that there is no increase in the height or flow rate of high flows. - In areas of existing development, explore opportunities for improving stormwater management to mitigate flooding.
+- Unless local information shows appropriate alternative targets, use the following limits on extraction: - No extraction of more than 30-50% of moderate to high flows on a daily basis.
+(This means that, for each stream, the RMC should recommend an appropriate limit on the proportion of flows that may be extracted whenever flows are greater than the level that would naturally be exceeded on 80% of all days with flow.
+For some streams this limit may be 30%; for other streams it may be as high as 50%.). - No increase in extractions in highconservation streams. - Where use exceeds the above limit, appropriate ways of limiting the volume or controlling the timing of extraction are needed.